dwyl/learn-tailwind/README.md

 their knowledge of `Tailwind`
 with a team/community of people.

-> If you find this repo useful, please
+> If you find this useful,
+please ⭐ on GitHub
+to let us and others know.
+Thanks! 🙏

 # How?